 All of these resources are there so you can make informed decisions about your food choices.
 We have tried to ensure this information is as accurate as possible but we are not able to guarantee 100% accuracy.
 Discrepancies may develop as products or recipes change.
 Portions will vary at least slightly and any additions at the condiment table for instance will affect the actual nutritional content of an item.

 As with nutritional information from any source you should use the data as a guideline to help you reach an overall balanced diet during your stay with Housing.
-If you are concerned about your diet or nutrition we have a number of Registered Dietitians on staff that would be available to speak to you.
-Any questions or comments may be directed to: email@example.com.
+If you are concerned about your diet or nutrition we have a number of registered dietitians on staff that would be available to speak to you.
+Any questions or comments may be directed: firstname.lastname@example.org.

 In the rare occurrence that we’re not able to meet your needs, you can submit a request for a dining plan exception through this form.
 Additional questions?
 Contact us at (608) 262-0057 or email@example.com.